kcrca/pynecraft/docs/index.rst

 Why?
 ----

-Python has tools: Editors, debuggers, formatters, etc. It also checks syntax at compile time and is easy to add run-time type checking.
-It has a full language, so even though you cannot loop or use other control structures in your actual minecraft function, you can use them to build your functions.
-This provides a much better infrastructure for writing you minecraft functions.
+Python has tools: Editors, debugger s, formatters, etc. It also checks syntax at compile time and run-time type checking.
+These are really useful for eliminating these errors from your commands quicker and easier

-Also, it is possible to use these to provide the simpler tools mentioned above.
-You don't have to remember which ``ArmorItem`` slot is the chestplate, or what the syntax is for either defining an action for when the player touches a sign, or the rules about how that syntax is quoted when embedding it into the sign's NBT.

-At some future date, maybe someone can add a python interpreter to minecraft so you can write your actual scripts in python instead of the rather hacky non-programming language that is minecraft commands.
-Until then, this can make your life much easier.
+It is a full language, so you can use it to generate your commands.
+You can have a check for every mob that starts with 'a', or every value of a score from one to ten.
+You can write a python function that generates complicated commands based on a few parameters.

+There are macro languages that could help with this too, but the quoting issues alone can be daunting, and they won't do the syntax and run-time validation of commands.

+And it is possible to use these to provide the simpler tools mentioned above.
+The simpler.Score class helps you state clearly what you want, and it generates the more complicated ``scoreboard`` command to do that.
+Similarly, you don't have to remember how an item stores a blocks' state, you can just create a ``Block`` object and ask ``Item.of()`` to return an item for it.
+And the ``Sign`` class understands how to take a list of text lines and commands and build the NBT that will encode them.
+There are many such support systems in pynecraft.
+And more can be built on top of it.

 Structure
 =========